Bolt review

 • How fast do I get results?

-We usually deliver the Snapshot within a few business days.
-The Baseline takes a little longer because it goes deeper into architecture and schema.
+I deliver the Baseline within a few business days, going deep into architecture and schema.
 On an ongoing plan you get regular reports and a prompt heads-up on critical CVEs.

 Get your Bolt app reviewed before real users arrive.